Breadcrumb

 The thyroid gland is a butterfly-shaped gland that lies in front of your windpipe (trachea), just below your voice box (larynx).
 The thyroid gland uses iodine from food to make two thyroid hormones: thyroxine (T4) and triiodothyronine (T3).
 The thyroid gland stores these thyroid hormones and releases them as they are needed.

 Thyroid hormones are needed for normal development of the brain, especially during the first 3 years of life.
 Intellectual disability may occur if a baby's thyroid gland does not produce enough thyroid hormone (congenital hypothyroidism).
+All newborns are screened for congenital hypothyroidism.
 Older children also need thyroid hormones to grow and develop normally, and adults need the hormones to regulate the way the body uses energy (metabolism).
-In BC, all newborns are tested for congenital hypothyroidism using the blood sample collected on the newborn screening card.

 Thyroid hormone blood tests include: